-These are regularly revisited; have been devised by the pupils in assemblies with Mrs Thorpe; and encapsulate in children's terms the feelings expressed in our Mission Statement.
+These are regularly revisited; have been discussed with the pupils in assemblies with Mrs Thorpe; and encapsulate in children's terms the feelings expressed in our Mission Statement.
+Classes explore these rules in different ways.

 Positive Recognition

 We believe in positive recognition and try to praise each child at least once a day, usually much more.